 Back to top

-Your health isn’t directly relevant when you are taking out a loan or credit card, but it can become a factor if you’re taking out insurance or if your credit score has been damaged because of the effects of illness (see the information below about your credit score).
+Your health isn’t directly relevant when you are taking out a loan or credit card.
+But it can become a factor if you’re taking out insurance or if your credit score has been damaged because of the effects of illness.
+There is more information below about your credit score.

 Insurance linked to a loan or credit card

 The right insurance can provide valuable protection for you, but you should be treated fairly by firms when you buy it.
-If you would like this kind of cover, you should shop around.
+If you want this type of cover, you should shop around.

-Our financial guides on can give you information about insurance.
+Our financial information includes more information about insurance.

 Your credit score